Alcampopiano/hypothesize/docs/docs/FAQ.md

 correspond to the cells in your design.
 The columns correspond to the contrasts that you wish to make.

-### Examples of contrasts matrices for different designs
+### Examples of contrast matrices for different designs

-Matrix notation is used to explain which cells are being compared followed by the corresponding contrast matrix.
+Matrix notation is used to explain which cells are being compared, followed by the corresponding contrast matrix.

 === "design with 2 groups"